jefrailey/data-structures/README.md

      * Returns True if 'name1' and 'name2' have an edge between them.
 Returns false if they do not.
 Raises a KeyError if either of them don't exist.
  * .neighbors(name)
      * Returns a list of all nodes connected to node named 'name'.

+TraversableGraph()

+ * TraversableGraph()
+    * Instantiate an empty graph with all of the methods of Graph()
+ * depth_first_search(start)
+    * Return a list of all of the nodes reachable from the start node via edges and neighbors.
+This method traverses the graph by exploring one branch to its end before switching branches.
+ * breadth_first_search(start)
+    * Return a list of all of the nodes reachable from the start node via edges and neighbors.
+This method traverses the graph by exploring each child of a node before exploring grandchildren.